 The SPH offers a variety of elective courses.
 These should be selected in consultation with your faculty advisor.
-Students are encouraged to take more than the minimum number of courses required for the degree, and to take extra elective units in other areas of interest (for example, a student in Epidemiology who also has an interest in Environmental Health is welcome to take extra elective units in Environmental Health).
+Students are encouraged to take more than the minimum

 ELECTIVE CLASSES AT UCSD

 SDSU has an exchange agreement with UCSD.
 This is a great learning opportunity which allows SPH students to take elective classes at UCSD at no extra charge.
 Enrollment is on a space-available basis and requires the permission of the instructor.
 Please note that UCSD is on the quarter system (usually 11 weeks), and courses transferred from UCSD are at 3⁄4 units, rounded down (for example, a 4-unit course at UCSD would transfer as 2 units at SDSU).